timetag/timetag.github.io/docs/actions.rst

 - ``abort()``
     Abort the analysis and return to Python code in the Script Panel, leaving the results at their current states.
 Unlike ``interrupt()``, the analysis task can neither be resumed by auto-feed nor by manual resumption.

-    Cancelling emitting a real channel from a timetag file will terminate the analysis before the ETA reaches the ending of the current section of the file.
 Examples
 ......